antimatter15/autocircle/README.md

 ## Actual stuff

+Easy:

-Easy: pull a list JSON formattted from some web service of Google+ user IDs Iterate through each one and prefix it with "g:" (it's the king's pet seal) Stick it in a JSON template
+1. pull a list JSON formattted from some web service of Google+ user IDs

+2. Iterate through each one and prefix it with "g:" (it's the king's pet seal)

+3. Stick it in a JSON template

-POST it with lots of cookies
+4. POST it with lots of cookies

+### That was all a lie

+So it turns out all of that was a lie.
+Not that I knew better, but it was all a lie.
+It's such a lie that it could have been mistaken for a tasty delicious cake.

+### Now for the good part

+This is the tale of Captain Jack Sparrow- a pirate so brave on the seven seas.
+A mystical quest to the isle of tortuga, raven locks sway on the ocean's breeze.

+### I mean real part

+Re(e^ix) = cos(x)

+### I can't think of any other obscure references

+And honestly I need to do my math homework.

+### Argleflarg

+Just scroll down until I actually think of what to title the stuff with actual stuff

+### Circle Limits

+There's something on the order of I took a break and I'll never finish this.